Leustad/Sort-Merger/readme.md

 ### Example

-Files are sorted buy their second column already
+Files are tab delimited and sorted by their second column already

 #### file #1